KTBN-TV: Analog-to-digital conversion

 KTBN's digital signal, which went on the air in 2004, originally broadcast on channel 23.
-Trinity Broadcasting Network's request to change the station's digital channel to (UHF) channel 33 was approved by the Federal Communications Commission (FCC) on February 5, 2009.
+TBN's request to change the station's digital channel to (UHF) channel 33 was approved by the Federal Communications Commission (FCC) on February 5, 2009.
 This in effect changed the digital allotment for Santa Ana to channel 33.
 This decision ultimately displaced low-power station KSMV-LP, which soon converted to digital on channel 23.
 Queries to the FCC database on KTBN indicated that the station had a construction permit for digital UHF channel 33, which the station used as its final post-transition digital allotment.

 Former translators

-KTBN's over-the-air translators K15DB Lompoc, K21FP Bakersfield, K26GN Lancaster, KVVB-LP 33 Victorville and K40ID Palm Springs ceased operations as of 2012.
+KTBN's over-the-air translators K15DB in Lompoc, K21FP in Bakersfield, K26GN in Lancaster, KVVB-LP (channel 33) in Victorville, and K40ID in Palm Springs ceased operations as of 2012.